 While it's more aimed at banks, it could be useful reference point when negotiating if you have problems.
 It encourages banks to put in processes to help customers affected by dementia and make it easy for them to discuss their specific customer service needs.
-Download it at www.tinyurl.com/hnmumv4.
+Download it at https://tinyurl.com/ycolmrts.

-Get carer's benefits and discounts
+Get carers' benefits and discounts

-As a carer you may be eligible for state benefits such as carer's allowance.
-To qualify for carers' allowance, worth about £62.10/week, you need to be aged 16+ and helping out someone on various benefits for 35+ hours a week.
+As a carer you may be eligible for state benefits such as Carer's Allowance.
+To qualify for Carer's Allowance, worth £66/week, you need to be aged 16+ and helping out someone on various benefits for 35+ hours a week.